-Global-Watch aims to increase knowledge transfer between universities and organizations on the different aspects related to workplace health and well-being.
+Global-Watch aims to increase knowledge transfer between universities and organizations on the various aspects related to workplace health and well-being.

 Scientific analyses to help you move to action

-Increase general knowledge of workplace health and well-being
+Increase your general knowledge of workplace health and well-being

-Present scientifically validated best practices as well as promising practices
+Present scientifically proven best practices as well as promising practices

 Look at workplace health and well-being trends in depth

-Share what’s true and what’s not to dispel myths or provide nuances
+Separate what’s true from what’s false to dispel myths or provide nuances

-Have an impact in your respective organizations based on proven data
+Have an impact in your organization using evidence-based findings

 Identify, sort, analyze, summarize, make accessible and interpret studies for affiliates